seiszhang/ucerf3-etas-results/2019_10_22-ComCatdata7p5yrbetweenhistoricaland20191022_Statewide_ShakeMapSurfaces_Spontaneous_Histor/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/11/11 19:33:30 UTC, 20 days after the simulation start time.
+Last updated at 2019/11/12 22:33:18 UTC, 3 weeks after the simulation start time.

-Total matching ComCat events found: 81
+Total matching ComCat events found: 99

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*